eventdata/ConfliBERT/configs/readme.md

 This folder contains configuration files for running experiments.
-For example, when conducting experiments on the 'indiapoliceevent_sents' dataset, you should use the 'IndiaPoliceEvents_sents.json' configuration file.
+For example, when conducting experiments on the 'IndiaPoliceEvents_sents' dataset, you should use the 'IndiaPoliceEvents_sents.json' configuration file.

 ### Example Files